-The poets, farmers and midnight lovers are all attracted to the spell of this heavenly body, and it will feed the soul.
-In body and spirit we long to be intimate with others.
-It also influences murderers with homicides peaking at the time of the Full Moon.
 In many parts of the world, the Moon was linked symbolically with the regenerative power of life and she is not only known as the Mother but also maiden and crone.
-The lunar body changes shape and moves through phases and on the basis of this luminary’s cycle the first concepts of reincarnation and karma began to develop representing birth, growth, evolution, maturity, aging and death.
-The ancients observed the Moon and markings on bones and cave walls show that lunar cycles were being noted as early as twenty-five thousand years ago.
+The lunar body changes shape and moves through phases and on the basis of this luminary’s cycle the first concepts of reincarnation and karma began to develop representing birth, growth, evolution, maturity, aging, and death.
+The ancients observed the Moon and markings on bones and cave walls and it showed that lunar cycles were being noted as early as twenty-five thousand years ago.

 The Moon part of us is self-protective, almost living life curved up in a ball.
-It is our feelings which affect our psychology and it is our unique personal response to joy, happiness and also sadness.
-The Moon is most visible within the private spaces we create for ourselves and only those close to us get to see our secrets and deeper workings and reach into the mystery of the heart.
+It is our feelings that affect our psychology and it is our unique personal response to joy, happiness, and also sadness.
+The Moon is most visible within the private spaces we create for ourselves and only those close to us get to see our secrets and deeper workings and reach into the mystery of our heart.

 Edward Dahlberg ―